mkimuci/ioling/pages/About/01_faq.md

 The problems are not drafted wholly in one language, so to help authors writing in different languages come up with something consistent, the problem writers use a number of templates (often recurring phrases based on previous problems) which guarantee the translation between languages.

 If you want to read more about how this works, read this:
 Derzhanski, Ivan (2013) Multilingual Editing of Linguistic Problems, In Proceedings of the Fourth Workshop on Teaching NLP and CL, Sofia, Bulgaria: Association for Computational Linguistics 27–34.
-Avaiable at  http://aclweb.org/anthology/W13-3404. [in English]
+Available at  http://aclweb.org/anthology/W13-3404. [in English]
 Ivan Derzhanski is one of the founders of the international contest, a constant member of the Problem Committee and Jury and co-chair of the Board of the IOL.
 (He is also an impressive polyglot.)

 #### How does the multilingual correcting work?